horia141/jupiter/docs/concepts/persons.md

 special contact.
 It's like a _customer relationship management_ system, but for the people in your life.

 It's first role is simply as a database of the persons you know.
-But via other Jupiter mechanisms it can make sure you don't forget about birthdays, or remember to catch up regularly, or even call for specific holidays.
+But via other Thrive mechanisms it can make sure you don't forget about birthdays, or remember to catch up regularly, or even call for specific holidays.